 Although the leopards here look the same as their African counterparts, it took me a long time to learn how they behave, when they move, what they hunt and how they operate.
 At JAWAI, we were also working on granite boulders, which meant tracking the leopards using traditional methods was impossible.
 I loved this, as it tested my big cat skills and took my knowledge to a new level.”

-“India is so large and diverse, it’s impossible to name a favourite.
+“India is so large and diverse, it’s impossible to name a favorite.
 After two and a half years there, I felt like I had barely scratched the surface.
 I am, however, really drawn to the subcontinent’s wild northeast.”

 In India, Adam worked for SUJAN JAWAI © SUJAN & Adam Bannister